loganintech/progress-together/README.md

 Explanation of the configuration fields:

 - `"enabled"`: A boolean value that determines whether the Progress Together functionality is active (`true`) or inactive (`false`).
 If set to `true`, the plugin will check the status of players in the list before allowing bosses to spawn.
+- `"logBossSpawns"`: When a boss spawns for the first time, or a boss spawn is blocked, log that to a file.
+- `"addOnLogin"`: When a new player joins the server, automatically add them (by name only) to the progress requirement list.
 - `"entries"`: An array of player entries, each containing the following fields:
     - `"name"`: The name of the player.
     - `"uuid"`: The Universally Unique Identifier (UUID) of the player.